 I have a simple data which shows the sales of the mobile device for the year.

-We will show this numbers graphically using Doughnut Chart in Excel.
+We will show these numbers graphically using Doughnut Chart in Excel.

-Step 3: Now we have default doughnut chart ready.
+- Now, we have the default doughnut chart ready.

-Step 5: Make angle of the first slice as 236 degree and Doughnut Hole Size as 60%.
+- Make the angle of the first slice as 236 degrees and Doughnut Hole Size as 60%.

-Step 8: Change the color of each slice to nice color.
-I have changed according to my interest and my chart looks like this.
+- Change the color of each slice to a nice color.
+I have changed according to my interest, and my chart looks like this.

 Example #2 – Doughnut Chart in Excel with Two Data Series